-Welcome to GMTMaster1675.com, a website dedicated to the iconic Rolex GMT Master model 1675.
-Over the past decades, the GMT-Master – and its longest running model the 1675 – has risen with the popularity of vintage watches to become a cornerstone of collections everywhere.
-Many collectors, like myself, found themselves entranced by the history and beauty of the 1675 but quickly were daunted by the sheer number of variations over its long production run.
-After having a fair amount examples pass through my hands, I thought that sharing what I learned could serve as an homage to those who taught me.
-So, with the help of many others to whom I am indebted, I created this site in hopes of helping collectors everywhere.
+Welcome to GMTMaster1675.com, an online reference dedicated to the Rolex GMT Master 1675.
+Over the past decades, the GMT has risen with the popularity of vintage watches to become an icon in its own right.
+Many collectors, like myself, found themselves entranced by the history and beauty of the 1675 but were daunted by the number of variations over its long production run.
+After having a fair number of examples pass through my hands, I thought that sharing what I’ve learned could serve as an homage to those who began vintage Rolex scholarship.
+With the help of many others, to whom I am indebted, this site was borne.

 If you’re interested in other Rolex sports watches, I’ve also created a reference website for the Explorer 1016.

 Thanks go to JP (“springer” on Rolex Forums) and Bill on PuristSPro, for their foundational contributions to the dial variants (especially the matte dial system) and continuous help to everyone on all questions GMT-related.
 Further thanks go to Jacek Kozubek of HQ Milton, Michael Morgan of Iconic Watch Company, and Beaumont Miller II, for their bevy of pictures.
 And an appreciation to those I have credited throughout the site for their scholarship, to the others who donated additional pictures, and to those who helped during revision.

 GMTMaster1675.com is not affiliated with Rolex S.A., Rolex USA, or any of its subsidiaries.

 Top Picture Credit: Bexsonn